-On December 30, 2020, we entered into a Controlled Equity OfferingSM Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co., as agent (the "Agent"), pursuant to which we may offer and sell from time to time through the Agent up to \$50.0 million of shares of our common stock (the "Shares").
+On December 30, 2020, we entered into a Controlled Equity Offering SM Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co., as agent (the "Agent"), pursuant to which we may offer and sell from time to time through the Agent up to \$50.0 million of shares of our common stock (the "Shares").
 The offering and sale of the Shares has been registered under the Securities Act.
 Under the Sales Agreement, the Agent may sell the Shares by any method permitted by law and deemed to be an "at-the-market" offering as defined in Rule 415(a)(4) promulgated under the Securities Act, including sales made directly on or through the Nasdaq, on any other existing trading market for the Shares, in negotiated transactions at market prices prevailing at the time of sale or at prices related to such prevailing market prices and/or any other method permitted by law.
 We will notify the Agent of the number of Shares to be issued, the time period during which sales are requested to be made, any limitation on the number of Shares that may be sold in any one day and any minimum price below which sales may not be made.
-We intend to use the net proceeds from this offering for working capital and general corporate purposes, which include, but are not limited to, expanding clinical development opportunities for our product candidate into potential additional indications, and general and administrative expenses.
+We intend to use the net proceeds from this offering for working capital and general corporate purposes, which include, but are not limited to, funding our Phase 3 clinical trial for LUM-201 and evaluating and pursuing development opportunities for our product candidate into potential additional indications.
 We may also use a portion of the net proceeds to invest in future strategic transactions to expand and diversify our product pipeline through the acquisition or licensing of product candidates or technologies that are complementary to our own.
 We will pay the Agent a commission of up to 3.0% of the gross sales price of the Shares sold through it under the Sales Agreement.
 In addition, we have agreed to reimburse certain expenses incurred by the Agent in connection with the offering.
 The Sales Agreement may be terminated by the Agent or by us at any time upon notice to the other party, as set forth in the Sales Agreement, or by the Agent at any time in certain circumstances, including the occurrence of a material and adverse change in our business or financial condition that makes it impractical or inadvisable to market the shares or to enforce contracts for the sale of the Shares.
-As of June 30, 2023, no shares had been issued under the Sales Agreement.
+Under our Prospectus Supplement dated August 26, 2022, we may sell up to \$17.8 million of Shares under the Sales Agreement.
+As of September 30, 2023, no shares had been issued under the Sales Agreement.

 So long as our public float is less than \$75 million, we will be subject to the restrictions set forth in General Instruction I.B.6 to Form S-3, which limit our ability to conduct primary offerings under a Form S-3 registration statement, including with respect to issuances under our at-the-market program under the Sales Agreement.
 Under such limitations, we may not sell, during any 12-month period, securities on Form S-3 having an aggregate market value of more than one-third of our public float.
-As of August 7, 2023, our public float calculated in accordance with General Instruction I.B.6 of Form S-3 was \$20.0 million.
+As of November 2, 2023, our public float calculated in accordance with General Instruction I.B.6 of Form S-3 was \$27.3 million.